tylerneylon/math/self_repl_fns/self_repl_fns.md

 The ramp functions $K_{a,b,c,d}$ all have the constant value 1 on the middle interval $[b, c]$.
 This requires the ramps on intervals $[a, b]$ and
-$[c, d]$ sum to 1.
+$[c, d]$ to sum to 1.
 In this section, I'll consider what can happen if we relax this condition.
 I'll informally call these *non-plateau functions*.

 It will be useful to propose one possible formalization of a